Back to blog

 Nowadays, the data we scrape is mostly represented in HTML, a text-based mark-up language.
 It defines the structure of the website’s content via various components, including tags such as <p>, <table>, and <title>.
 Developers are able to come up with scripts that pull data from any manner of data structures.

-Programmers skilled in programming languages like Python can develop data extraction scripts, so-called scraper bots.
+Programmers skilled in programming languages like Python can develop web data extraction scripts, so-called scraper bots.
 Python advantages such as diverse libraries, simplicity, and active community make it the most popular programming language for writing web scraping scripts.
-These scripts can extract data in an automated way.
+These scripts can scrape data in an automated way.
 They send a request to a server, visit the chosen URL, go through every previously defined page, HTML tag, and components.
 Then they pull data from them.

-Scripts that are used to extract data can be custom-tailored to extract data from only specific HTML components.
+Scripts that are used to extract data can be custom-tailored to extract data from only specific HTML elements.
 The data you need to get extracted depends on your business goals and objectives.
 There is no need to extract everything when you can specifically target just the data you need.
 This will also put less strain on your servers, reduce storage space requirements, and make data processing easier.

 To continually run your web scrapers, you need a server.
 So the next step in this process is investing in server infrastructure or renting servers from an established company.
 Servers are a must-have as they allow you to run your previously written scripts 24/7 and streamline data recording and storing.